Overview

 Options

-- Graduate with a BA in Cybersecurity in four years.
+- Graduate with a BA in Cybersecurity in 3 or 4 years with the on-campus degree option.

-- Graduate with a BA in Cybersecurity and a MBA with the 3+1 program.
-You’ll spend four years total at AU and earn two degrees while you’re here.
+- Graduate with a BA in Cybersecurity and an MBA with the 3+1 program.
+You’ll spend four years total in these on-campus degree programs at AU and earn two degrees while you’re here.

 AU National Security Fellows